Overview

 This approach can help identify new drug targets and the molecular mechanisms underlying complex biological processes.

-- Toxicity testing: siRNA can be used to test the toxicity of small molecule compounds and biologics in cells.
+- Toxicity testing: siRNA can be used to test the toxicity of small-molecule compounds and biologics in cells.
 By reducing the expression of genes involved in cellular stress responses, researchers can determine the impact of a potential drug on cellular health and viability.

 - Cancer: siRNA can be used to silence oncogenes that drive the growth and spread of cancer cells.
 By reducing the expression of these genes, siRNA can inhibit the growth and progression of cancer cells.